alterednode/UltimateTicTacToe/README.md

 For instance, if you play in the bottom right tile of a small board, your opponent will only be able to play within the bottom right game.
 It's hard to explain in text, but becomes pretty clear when you play.
 During your turn, you can only play where the green box is.

 ## Supported operating systems
 Supported operating systems include Windows, MacOS, iOS, and Android.
+A web version can be found [here](https://romangarms.com/UltimateTicTacToe/index.html)

 ### Forks
 PS3 support can be found at a fork [here](https://github.com/Romano-Garmez/UltimateTicTacToePS3), and support for older android devices lacking modern graphics features can be found at another fork [here](https://github.com/CNSeattle/UltimateTicTacToe).